 Good views in Building 10 are hard to come by, mostly because next to a large parking lot.
 It is also the only building in Art of Animation to not be located next to a body of water.
 Good views in Building 10 include rooms 0X07, 0X09, 0X11, 0X27, 0X33, 0X35 and 0X37.

 - Rooms 0X02, 0X04, 0X06, 0X08, 0X10, 0X12, 0X14, 0X16, 0X18, 0X20, 0X22, 0X24, 0X26, 0X28, 0X30, 0X32, 0X34, 0X36, 0X38 and 0X40 which face a parking lot.

 Disney's Art of Animation Resort Dining

-- Landscape of Flavors (Counter Service)
+- Landscape of Flavors (Quick Service)

-- Pop Art Pizza Delivery (Counter Service)
+- Pop Art Pizza Delivery (Quick Service)

 - The Drop Off Pool Bar (Bar or Lounge)